Raphael-Boichot/Pico-slide-show/README.md

 ## Dev notes

-- The RP2040 Zero and the TFT display must be powered in 5 volts so the DC-DC converter is mandatory.
+- The RP2040 Zero (pinout is minimal) and the TFT display (pre-assembled) must be powered in 5 volts so the DC-DC converter, despite its debatable efficiency, is mandatory.
 - Using a rechargeable lithium battery would be cool but pre-assembled charge-discharge circuits are quite bulky and I wanted the board to be small.
 It is probably possible to create a much smaller and energy efficient custom PCB with SMD components only, feel free to do it !

 ## Kind warning